On finite generation of the Johnson filtrations: Proofs of Theorems , , and

 \subsection{The Johnson filtration of \texorpdfstring{$\AutFn$}{AutFn}}

-We close by describing how to modify the proof of Theorem~\ref{maintheorem:ialcs} from \S\ref{section:ialcs} to prove Theorem~\ref{maintheorem:iajohnson}, which as we discussed at the end of the introduction is equivalent to the assertion that for $k \geq 2$ the term $\JIA_n(k)$ of the Johnson filtration of $\IA_n$ is finitely generated for $n \geq 2k+3$.
+We close by describing how to modify the proof of Theorem~\ref{maintheorem:ialcs} from \S\ref{section:ialcs} to prove Theorem~\ref{maintheorem:iajohnson}, which as we discussed in \S \ref{section:outlineproof} is equivalent to the assertion that for $k \geq 2$ the term $\JIA_n(k)$ of the Johnson filtration of $\IA_n$ is finitely generated for $n \geq 2k+3$.
 This is stronger than the bound from Theorem~\ref{maintheorem:ialcs}, which only gives this for $n \geq 4k-3$.

 \para{Notation} The following notation will be in place for the remainder of this subsection.
 Fix some $n \geq 2$.
 Let $\Gamma = \SAutFn$, let $G = \IA_n$, and let $G(k) = \JIA_n(k)$.
 Let $\cLJ = \bigoplus \cLJ(k)$ be the graded real Lie algebra associated to $G(k)$.
 Maintaining the same notation from the previous subsection, let $\cL = \bigoplus \cL(k)$ be the graded real Lie algebra associated to the lower central series of $\IA_n$.
 The groups $\Gamma$ and $G$ and $G(k)$ are endowed with the $[n]$-group structure coming from the $[n]$-group structure on $\AutFn$, and the vector spaces $\cLJ(k)$ and $\cL(k)$ are endowed with the induced $[n]$-vector space structures.